 At the heart of the series are the inhabitants of the city of Ankh-Morpork, a sprawling metropolis that is home to all manner of creatures, from dwarfs and trolls to vampires and werewolves.
 Here, you’ll meet the bumbling wizard Rincewind, the streetwise con artist Moist von Lipwig, and grumpy Commander Vimes of the City Watch.

-One of the things that make the Discworld series so beloved is its unique blend of humor and satire.
+One of the things that make the Discworld series so special is its unique blend of humor and satire.
 Terry Pratchett had an uncanny ability to skewer the absurdities of our own world through his fantastical creations.

 Whether he was poking fun at bureaucracy, politics, or religion, Terry Pratchett always did it with a light touch and a healthy dose of wit.